ufz/ogs/web/content/docs/benchmarks/liquid-flow/liquid-flow-theis-problem.md

 where $\gamma\approx$ 0.5772 is the Euler-Mascheroni constant.
 For practical purposes, the simplest approximation of $W(u)$ was proposed as $W(u)=-0.5772-lnu$  for $u <$ 0.05.
 Other more exact approximations of the well function were summarized by R. Srivastava and A. Guzman-Guzman

 ## Results and evaluation

+The following figure compares the analytical solution, the result by ogs5, and the result by ogs6 (labeled as `pressure`) within the range that satisfies
+ $u <$ 0.05.
+{{< img src="../theis_comparison.png" >}}
+The figure shows that there is a good match between the analytical solution and the numerical solution obtained by using ogs5 or ogs6.